Hands-on Gear Review

 Best Uses: All ultralight activities.

-The Therm-a-Rest NeoAir XLite is the lightest comfortable sleeping pad in existence.
-A Regular size pad weighs only 12 ounces and the Small a mere eight ounces.
+The Therm-a-Rest NeoAir XLite is the most comfortable lightweight sleeping pad in existence.
+A Regular size weighs only 12 ounces and the Small a mere 8 ounces.
 Both pack down ludicrously tiny.
 The XLite has become the standard pad for ultralight trips of all types in all conditions.
 This is our testers' favorite sleeping pad for multi-day trips.

 If you’re 5’ 6” or under, check out our Women's Sleeping Pad Review.
-And finally, if comfort is top priority get yourself a Car Camping Mattress.
-These luxurious portable beds turn roots and rocks into plush, heavenly clouds.
+If comfort is top priority get yourself a Car Camping Mattress, which are much more comfortable than the XLite and better for car camping.